-They don’t know whether or not you were down there, because they can’t see people merit their own truth.
-The others seek it in a different way, far from what modern society can comprehend.
-We have nothing to show for our works here, but upon arrival we can see our story play out from above.
-It’s almost as if they don’t care, but simply they don’t know.
-A lone distinct rock we lived, but from a far they too saw the pink moon.
+Masses amongst the others don’t know whether or not you were down there, because they can’t see people merit their own truth.
+The others seek peace differently, far from what modern society comprehends.
+They have nothing to show for their work here, but upon arrival can see our stories play out from above.
+As if they don’t care, they actually don’t know.
+A lone distinct rock we lived, but from a far they too see our Pink Moon rise.

 Not the one coming soon,

-But the one running to fix a common issue.
+But the one rising to fix common issues.

-The bigger the moon, the longing for views.
+The bigger the moon, the longer our views.

-Who would’ve thought they too see the blues and the mule?
+Who would’ve thought they too see the blues and the muse?

 Watch us thrive, we often relieve.

-Leaving was their way of saying to us, “dogs like bones fail when broken, (haha), only a fool enjoys that notion…” The saying is only understood in context.
-Mostly because some fear death, only to figure in space you’re obliviously near it in breathe.
-I laughed when the watcher eyed me, she felt a gutless beast.
+Leaving was their way of saying, “dogs like bones fail when broken, [haha], only a fool enjoys that notion…” The saying is understood in context, because some fear death, only to figure in space they’re near it in breath.
+He, laughed when the watcher eyed him, and she, felt a gutless beast.

-Watchers like tomorrow, make you feel like they’ve been watching forever.
+Watchers, like tomorrow, make you feel they’ve been watching forever.

-Like the birds, to the pink moon, the others noticed meanwhile they flocked near each other.
-Despite different colors they flocked happily.
+Like birds, to our Pink Moon, the others noticed they flocked in sync.
+Despite different colors, they flew happily.
 The anomaly was like good and bad.
-And if you think your life is bad, well why would God choose you for either?
-Assuming your life is good or neither?
-Why the fuck would good want you?
+And if you think your life is bad, well, why would God choose either for you?
+Assuming your life is good or neither, why the fuck would good want you?
 Take away an ‘O’, that’s the others missing in you.